ST922 (GJ 2098) - new in 1930

 It was purchased by Prince Marshall for restoration in December 1966.
-It eventually returned to London service, on sight seeing route 100 in the early 1970s.
-It was re-certified for passenger service to run for London Transport on daily seasonal sightseeing duties.
-Even more remarkable was the extremely high level of reliability of ST 922 during its “summer seasons” when operating generally for around 10 hours a day, 7 days a week.
+It eventually returned to service in London in the early-197s, being re-certified for passenger service to run for London Transport on daily sightseeing tour duties.
+Even more remarkable was the extremely high level of reliability of ST 922 during its summer seasons when operating generally for around 10 hours a day, seven days a week.

 In 2016 it was repainted in original Thomas Tilling livery, making its first public appearance at the open day at Bromley Garage, its first home when new.

 top: at Bromley garage (TB), its first home in 2016 [Ian Jackson]

 above left: at Wisley in LPTB livery, in 2011 [Michael Wickham]